 The PFP believe that environmental, social and governance matters are important.
-However, they see it as being one, of a number of factors, which must be taken into account when making decisions considering suitable investments for the Fund.
+However, they see it as being one, of a number of factors, which must be considered when making decisions considering suitable investments for the Fund.
 The PFP also believe in collective engagement and have signed up to the LAPFF.